World Cancer Day: To defeat it, you need to understand it.Login to Health February 5, 2019 Cancer Hub 14354 Views

 - A feeling that you need to have a bowel movement that’s not relieved by having one.

 - A sore that doesn’t heal.

 - A mole that is changing color, shape, and size.

 - Pink, white, or flesh-colored lumps that appear dome-like.

 Our body is made up of billions of cells who die and get replaced each day.
 These are so intricately designed by the hand of nature that you could hardly fathom their complexity.
 We don’t know how life came about, but we do know it all started with a strand of a DNA molecule: The building block of life.
 The thing that allowed evolution.
 It is present in every cell of our body and is always under attack by the external and other internal forces.
 A single, successful mutation in one of our billion DNAs could prove fatal.
 A single mutation could turn a part of us against us.
 So, it doesn’t matter how strong you look, your body is fragile, and that’s how you should treat it.

 Cancer can be defeated and the sooner you detect it, the higher the probability of success.
+That is the objective of World Cancer Day, to educate people about cancer so that they can get treated at the earliest possible.
 If you experience any of the above symptoms, it is advisable to consult an Oncologist close to you.